Skip to main content

 Here are a few useful tips:

-1. % Used indicates how much of the subnet space is used and gives you an idea if a subnet is being exhausted for available IPs.
+1. % Used indicates how much of the subnet space is used and gives you an idea of whether a subnet is being exhausted for available IPs.
 This only applies to IPv4 subnets.

 Clicking on a subnet gives you a detailed view/edit page for that subnet.